 |– His elemental skill cooldown is too long.|

-Tartaglia’s ascension stat is Hydro damage percentage, which increases with each ascension phase.
+Tartaglia’s ascension stat is bonus Hydro damage, which increases with each ascension phase.
 This means that taking advantage of reactions and focusing on elemental damage will play a huge part in maximizing his damage potential.

 There hasn’t been any one other character in the game as unique as Childe.
 Not only a relentless damage dealer but also an excellent teammate and one of the coolest things about Childe is his playstyle and even though his weapon of choice is a bow, his elemental skill completely changes the way you play him.